Wood is a great medium for any artisan, advanced or beginner.

 Dusting the finished wood is important to protect it from dust or other debris that might build up and dull the luster of your mirror finish.

-Avoid harsh cleaners or strong abrasives that can scuff or degrade the finish, and try to avoid water, which can cause the wood in your project to swell and crack the gloss.
+Avoid harsh cleaners or strong abrasives that can scuff or degrade the finish, and try to avoid water, which can cause the wood in your project to swell and crack the glossy finish.

 And there you have it!